 Instant coffee has a 20-year shelf life.
 It won’t go bad whether it’s opened or unopened, especially if properly preserved.
 Instant coffee should be stored in a cold, dry area.

-However, once the jar (or other form of container) is opened, oxidation begins and the flavor begins to vanish.
+However, once the jar (or another form of the container) is opened, oxidation begins, and the flavor begins to vanish.
 However, even if the flavor is impaired, this does not imply that the instant coffee is spoilt; it simply means that it will not taste as nice as you could have thought.

 Furthermore, bringing moisture into the instant coffee jar may cause it to gather together and potentially grow fungi and mold.